 Read on to find out the costs, pros and cons, and relative merits of 6 of the most popular push lawn mowers available on the market today.
-We use a star system for our ratings, with 5 stars being the highest rating possible.
 We hope that our reviews of each mower will help you to make a well-informed decision when purchasing a push lawn mower.

 Push mowers typically sport engines that have horsepower ratings falling between 2.9 and 4.0 (one horsepower equals the quantity of work required to be able to move 33,000 pounds one foot in one minute).The Husqvarna 7021P gets high ratings for performance, gas power, and dependability.
 It features a high-spec Honda engine.
 The Cub Cadet’s 159cc Briggs and Stratton gas motor gets high praise for power from users.
 Troy-Bilt is powered by a sturdy OHV 159cc engine.
 Yard Machines is powered by an efficient OHV engine of 140cc that works best on smaller to medium sized yards.
 Our Lawn Boy mower features a high-performance Honda 160cc engine, and the Poulan Pro boasts a Briggs & Stratton 140cc engine.